huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-content/tracking-questionnaires.md

 - Check the **Score available** box and when you add your questions and answer options, there will be a space for you to enter a score.
 This also means RAG thresholds can be assigned and the questionnaire will have its own module with graph, schedule, reminders and contextual Learn article.
 - By checking **Calculated score**, the module will add together the scores of all selected multiple choice options on submission of the questionnaire to give you a total.
 You can also enter a maximum score (Maxscore) to establish a maximum threshold if, for example, the available points are above what you want to establish as the maximum score.

-- If you want to add RAG thresholds to the score so that the care team will be notified via flags when a result is concerning, just check the **RAG Thresholds** box and set the min and max values in the chart below.
-Add more thresholds as needed with the **Add threshold** link.
+- If you want to add RAG thresholds to the score so that the care team will be notified via flags when a result is concerning, just check the **RAG Thresholds** box.
+You will be able to set the min and max values or add more thresholds where necessary.

 ![image](./assets/Questionnaires04.png)